-The primary body tasked with physical resource planning is the Real Property Planning Board (RPPB), a USAG POM organization consisting of a working group and an executive board composed of voting members (Ev.
+The primary body tasked with physical resource planning is the Real Property Planning Board (RPPB), a USAG POM organization consisting of a working group and an executive board comprised of voting members (Ev.
 1).
-The RPPB addresses a wide number of issues related to real property (Ev.
-2).
-Through this venue, DLIFLC is able to integrate its institutional planning with physical resources planning in coordination with the USAG POM.
+The RPPB addresses a wide number of issues